If we were asked to sum up Genoa in one term, it’d be “jolie laide.”

 10:00 AM — Ascensore With A View

 Start your trip off by orienting yourself in Genoa with a bird’s eye view of the city.
 The Genovese have a unique if the quirky way of summiting the city thanks to the handful of acensori aka elevators that transport you from the old town up the steepest hills.

 The ascensori are part of the city’s public transportation so you can use a metro card or stop in at one of the numerous tabacchi (like bodegas) to purchase a ticket.
 We suggest you head up the Ascensore Castelletto (which can be accessed next to Café Meridiana) where you can get a jaw-dropping view of the city and grab your best Genoa selfie!

 11:30 AM — Pathways Of Palazzi

-As you make your way back to old town from the ascensore, you can stroll Via Garibaldi and admire the many palazzi.
-Or, if you want to nerd out, head to the Palazzo Carrega-Cataldi, which has an historic gallery and is home to Genoa’s Chamber of Commerce.
+As you make your way back to the old town from the ascensore, you can stroll Via Garibaldi and admire the many palazzi.
+Or, if you want to nerd out, head to the Palazzo Carrega-Cataldi, which has a historic gallery and is home to Genoa’s Chamber of Commerce.

 1:00 PM — Focaccia To-Go

 When it comes to food, Italy knows how to do carbs right.
-And in the region of Ligure the king carb is focaccia.
-A simple flatbread recipe using just flour, water, olive oil, yeast, and salt, there’s a lot that separates a mediocre focaccia from an extraordinary one.
+And in the region of Ligure, the king carb is focaccia.
+A simple flatbread recipe using just flour, water, olive oil, yeast, and salt, there’s a lot that separates mediocre focaccia from an extraordinary one.